Seriousattempts/rp3plus-native-attempts/README.md

 - Virtual Desktop Streamer
 - WireGuard

 # Files I've uploaded
 - Mockups of a compute setup, opencl integration and init of ideas I had as well.
-- Latest attempt at Zackptg5's dual boot setup.
+- Last attempt at Zackptg5's dual boot setup.
+- Write up of thoughts